 This is my site: It started off, once upon a time, as a blog focused on early modern books, and that’s why it’s called Wynken de Worde.
 (He’s pretty cool; someday I’ll get around to writing about him.)
 Now I write about other stuff as well, and stick that in the “In Other Words” category.
 If you’re primarily interested in early modern books and culture, you can subscribe to the Wynken de Worde category feed to avoid the yucky Shakespeare and personal stuff.

-And this is me: I am the Undergraduate Program Director at the Folger Shakespeare Library, a position I’ve held since 2006; Associate Editor of Shakespeare Quarterly; and Editor of The Collation, a blog about scholarship at the Folger.
+And this is me: I am the Digital Media Strategist at the Folger Shakespeare Library.
+Before that, I was the Library’s Undergraduate Program Director, a program I founded and ran from 2006 to 2013.
+I am also Editor of and lead writer for The Collation, a blog I created about scholarship at the Folger, and I served as Associate Editor of Shakespeare Quarterly for a number of years.
 You can read my cv for details of how I got to this career (or watch my pecha kucha about it).

 As is clear from this site, the more time I spend teaching in a rare materials library, the more interested I’ve become not only in how such libraries might act as classrooms, but how the materiality of special collections might work in conjunction with (or sometimes wrestle against) the new tools of digital humanities scholarship.
 It’s a lot of what I write about here, and it’s been the focus of a number of talks I’ve given.
-You can also read Glenn Fleishman’s account of my work in his piece for The Economist‘s Babbage blog.
+You can also read Glenn Fleishman’s account of my work in his piece for The Economist’s Babbage blog, or Becca Rosen’s profile of the challenges of digital strategy for a rare materials library in The Atlantic’s Technology blog.
+In addition to writing about this stuff here and on The Collation, and giving talks on the subject in many places, I’m working on a textbook for teaching early print bibliography.

 Or, because it’s more fun to learn from students directly, you can read about some George Washington University students and watch the video embedded on that page, or watch the video below of some Georgetown students talk about how much they love the Folger: